 All's well that ends well

 The $12,000 in cash was returned to the client’s power of attorney for redeposit into a new PNC account,” Stover said.
-“They were both very grateful to PNC for getting this cash back.”
+“They were both very grateful to PNC for helping to get this cash back.”

 The two ringleaders in this case were identified and charged federally in California with bank fraud.